Disappearing 9 Patch Quilts

 A few years ago I made a Disappearing 9 Patch quilt for the shop using a pack of 10 in. squares of Australian Aborigine-designed fabrics — and we still get asked what pattern was used.
 And when we answer it’s a Disappearing 9 Patch, we’re then asked the ‘How do You Do That?’ questions!

 So we decided it was time to make a new sample to document the process (pictured here in progress; see below for a full view of the completed quilt).
-We were so pleased with the results we’ve decided to make quilt kits for our customers, available while supplies last.
-Choose from our Australian Disappearing 9 Patch Quilt Kit or our kit that includes the colorful Kitty Litter fabrics.
+We were so pleased with the results we’ve decided to make quilt kits for our customers, available while supplies last: our Australian Disappearing 9 Patch Quilt Kit or our kit that includes the colorful Kitty Litter fabrics.

 The original sample used the authentic Aborigine-designed fabric from M&S Textiles, so I chose to pick new designs from that collection.
 I opted to go with five different fabrics for the color and used half yard per color —just in case I wanted to make the quilt larger!